 6. Atmospheric Medieval Alleyways & Pedestrian Streets

-Other historic streets worth exploring include Rue Saint-Sevérin, where the Eglise Saint-Sevérin is located.
-This pedestrian-only street has several quaint casual restaurants.
-The Rue de la Harpe is a side street full of restaurants, many of which have sidewalk terraces for soaking up the street scene.
+Other historic streets worth exploring in this area include the pedestrian-only Rue Saint-Sevérin (where the Eglise Saint-Sevérin is located), which has several quaint casual restaurants, and the Rue de la Harpe, a side street full of restaurants, many of which have sidewalk terraces for soaking up the street scene.

 7. Bouquinistes & Bookshops

-To discover the quintessential Latin Quarter ambience, take a stroll down the Quai de la Tournelle, which runs along the Seine River.
-Les Bouquinistes are riverside book sellers along the quays around the Pont Marie (bridge).
-This popular open-air bookshop features separate stalls stocked with classic and modern literary works.
+Les Bouquinistes comprise over 200 "book boxes" (run by independent booksellers) that are stocked with classic and modern literary works.
 In addition to used and new books, there are also postcards and posters for sale.

 8. Dining by the Seine River

-For a traditional French gastronomic experience, tourists can indulge in a meal at the Michelin-starred Tour d'Argent restaurant at 15 Quai de la Tournelle.
+For a traditional French gastronomic experience, tourists can indulge in a meal at the Michelin-starred Tour d'Argent at 15 Quai de la Tournelle.
 The dining room dazzles guests with its spectacular views of the Seine River and the Notre-Dame Cathedral.
-The refined (and expensive) restaurant is famous for its classic French cuisine, especially its signature "Marco Polo" roast duck.
+This refined haute-cuisine restaurant is famous for its classic French cuisine, especially its signature roast duckling from Challans in the Loire Valley.

-Address: La Nouvelle Seine, 3 Quai de Montebello; Tour d'Argent, 15 Quai de la Tournelle (Métro: Saint-Michel or Maubert-Mutualité station)
+Address: La Nouvelle Seine, 3 Quai de Montebello; Tour d'Argent, 15 Quai de la Tournelle, 75005 Paris (Métro: Saint-Michel or Maubert-Mutualité station)